 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Office of the General Assembly, Presbyterian Mission Agency, Racial Equity
+Categories: Advocacy & Social Justice, Office of the General Assembly, Presbyterian Mission Agency, Racial Justice

 Tags: committee on the office of the general assembly, disparities experienced by black women and girls report, dr. chad kee, dr. kevin hylton, equity & inclusion audit, office of gender and racial justice, presbyterian mission agency board, Racial Equity & Women’s Intercultural Ministries, rev. shannan vance-ocampo, rev.. dr. katie cannon scholarship, samantha davis, washington consulting group

-Ministries: Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice, Katie Cannon Scholarship
+Ministries: Racial Equity & Women’s Intercultural Ministries, Gender, Racial and Intercultural Justice, Katie Cannon Scholarship